 | Tangerine | Chequing + Savings | $0 | 4.5% promo / 0.30% base | Full-service no-fee banking |

-| Wealthsimple Cash | Cash Account | $0 | Up to 2.25% | Investing + banking together |
+| Wealthsimple Cash | Cash Account | $0 | Up to 2.25% | Investing + banking in one app |

 | TD Bank | Everyday Chequing | $10.95/mo | 0.01% | Traditional banking, branch access |

 All rates are variable and subject to change.
-Promotional rates apply to new customers for a limited time only — base rates apply after the promotional period ends.
+Promotional rates apply to new customers for a limited time — base rates apply after the promotional period ends.

 Best No-Fee Chequing Accounts in Canada